The Bulgarian Legal System and Legal Research

 1. Introduction

 The modern Bulgarian legal system is influenced by two very important factors: the democratization and liberalization of the country’s economy, which started after the fall of the Communist regime in 1989, on the one hand, and the integration of Bulgaria into the EU, on the other.
-In the years preceding Bulgaria’s accession to the European Union, its legal system evolved through a profound and strictly-monitored alteration in order to achieve coherence with the acquis communautaire.
-The country is a member state of the EU as from January 1, 2007.
+In the years preceding Bulgaria’s accession to the European Union, its legal system evolved through a profound and strictly monitored alteration to achieve coherence with the acquis communautaire.
+The country is a member state of the EU as of January 1, 2007.
 After the accession of the country, the common EU legislation became an integral part of Bulgaria’s legal system.

 For more information, please see the European Union’s website.